andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 > A Promise is an object that is used as a placeholder for the eventual results of a deferred (and possibly asynchronous) computation.

-Do not let the language specification's use of "Promise", with a capital letter "P" confuse you.
+Do not let the language specification's use of "Promise", with a capital letter "P", confuse you.
 It does not refer to the Promise constructor (constructors are usually capitalized), it refers to an instance (which we normally do not capitalize).
 Think of "Promise" in the quote from the specification as "myPromise" in example 1.

 So a promise is an object.